chiukenny/STAT547C-finalproject/doc/project_log.md

 * Started writing new definitions in body
 * Thought of reparameterization as adding factors with constraints to remove symmetries.
 Can this be done without changing the likelihood?

+### 2019-11-27

+* Added example of a detector for scaling symmetries

+### 2019-12-04

+* Added background and equivalence class formulation for permutation symmetries
+* Started writing formulation based on reparameterization section in body